-In collaboration with the degree program Faculty Directors (i.e., Ed.M., Ed.D. & Ph.D., and Ed.L.D), the Associate Dean for Degree Programs is responsible for monitoring the academic progress of all HGSE degree candidates.
+In collaboration with the degree program Faculty Directors and Co-Chairs (i.e., Ed.M., Ed.D. & Ph.D., and Ed.L.D.), the program Directors and Assistant Directors, the Registrar, and the Associate Dean for Enrollment and Student Services, the Associate Dean for Academic Programs is responsible for monitoring the academic progress of all HGSE degree candidates.